AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+AddressBook indicates error.

       Use case resumes at step 2.

-**Use case: UC02 - Adding a person**
+## Use case: UC02 - Adding a person

 **MSS**
-1. User adds the contact details
+1. User provides contact details
-2. User sees the newly added contact in the address book.
+2. AddressBook adds the contact
+3. AddressBook indicates success

    Use case ends.

+**Extensions**

+* 1a.
+The provided details are invalid.
+    * 1a1.
+AddressBook indicates error.
+    * 1a2.
+User provides valid details.

+      Use case resumes from step 2.

-**Use case: UC03 - Editing a Contact**
+## Use case: UC03 - Editing a Contact

 **MSS**
-1. User searches for and selects the contact.
-2. User modifies the necessary fields.
-3. User saves the changes.
+1. User requests to list persons
+2. AddressBook displays persons
+3. User requests to edit a specific person with new details
-4. The system updates the contact information and displays the updated contact information.
+4. AddressBook updates the contact information
+5. AddressBook indicates success

    Use case ends.

 **Extensions**

-* 1a.
-The contact does not exist.
+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+AddressBook indicates error.

+      Use case resumes at step 2.

+* 3b.
+The provided details are invalid.
+    * 3b1.
+AddressBook indicates error.
-   * 1a1.
-User performs **Adding a person**
+    * 3b2.
+User provides valid details.

-     Use case resumes at step 1.
+      Use case resumes from step 4.

-**Use case: UC04 - Find a contact by name**
+## Use case: UC04 - Find a contact by name

 **Preconditions:**
 - The address book contains at least one person.

 **MSS:**
-1. User enters the `find` command with one or more keywords.
+1. User requests to find persons by keyword(s)
-2. System filters the address book and lists all persons whose names contain the keywords (case-insensitive).
+2. AddressBook displays persons whose names contain the keyword(s)
-3. Matching persons are displayed with index numbers.

    Use case ends.

 **Extensions:**
-2a.
-No person matches the keyword.
+* 2a.
+No person matches the keyword(s).
-- 2a1.
-System displays an empty list and a message like "0 persons listed."

-2b.
-User enters `find` without any keywords.
-- 2b1.
-System shows an error: "Invalid command format!
-Parameters: KEYWORD [MORE_KEYWORDS]..."
+    * 2a1.
+AddressBook indicates no matches found.

+      Use case ends.

+* 1a.
+User provides invalid search parameters.
+    * 1a1.
+AddressBook indicates error.

+      Use case ends.

-**Use case: UC05 - List all contacts**
+## Use case: UC05 - List all contacts

-**Preconditions:**
-- None.

 **MSS:**
-1. User enters the `list` command.
+1. User requests to list all persons
-2. System retrieves all persons from the address book.
+2. AddressBook displays all persons
-3. System displays the list of persons.

    Use case ends.

+**Extensions:**
+* 2a.
+The address book is empty.
+    * 2a1.
+AddressBook indicates no contacts exist.

+      Use case ends.

-**Use case: UC06 - Mark attendance for a student**
+## Use case: UC06 - Mark attendance for a student

 **Preconditions:**
+- The student exists
+- The group exists
-- The student must be in the specified group.
+- The student is a member of the specified group
-- Week number must be between 1 and 13.

 **MSS:**
-1. User enters `mark-attendance` command with parameters: student name, group name, and week number.
+1. User requests to mark attendance with student name, group name, and week number
-2. System verifies all parameters and group membership.
-3. System updates the attendance record for the given week.
+2. AddressBook updates the attendance record
-4. System displays a success message.
+3. AddressBook indicates success

    Use case ends.

 **Extensions:**
-2a.
-Week number is outside valid range.
+* 1a.
+Week number is invalid.
-- 2a1.
-System throws error: "Week number must be between 1 and 13 (inclusive)!"
+    * 1a1.
+AddressBook indicates error.

+      Use case ends.

-2b.
-Group name does not exist.
+* 1b.
+Group does not exist.
-- 2b1.
-System throws error: "Group not found!"
+    * 1b1.
+AddressBook indicates error.

+      Use case ends.

-2c.
-Student name does not exist.
+* 1c.
+Student does not exist.
-- 2c1.
-System throws error: "Person not found!"

-2d.
+    * 1c1.
+AddressBook indicates error.

+      Use case ends.

+* 1d.
 Student is not a member of the specified group.
-- 2d1.
-System throws error: "Person does not exist in group!"
+    * 1d1.
+AddressBook indicates error.

+      Use case ends.

-**Use case: UC07 - Unmark attendance for a student**
+## Use case: UC07 - Unmark attendance for a student

 **Preconditions:**
+- The student exists
-- The group and person must exist.
+- The group exists
-- The person must be a member of the specified group.
+- The student is a member of the specified group
-- The week number must be between 1 and 13.

 **MSS:**
-1. User enters the `unmark-attendance` command with the person's name, group name, and week number.
+1. User requests to unmark attendance with student name, group name, and week number
-2. System verifies that the group and person exist.
-3. System checks if the person is in the specified group.
-4. System updates the attendance record for that person by unmarking the given week.
+2. AddressBook updates the attendance record
-5. System displays a success message.
+3. AddressBook indicates success

    Use case ends.

 **Extensions:**
-2a.
-Week number is not between 1 and 13.
+* 1a.
+Week number is invalid.
-- 2a1.
-System throws error: "Week number must be between 1 and 13 (inclusive)!"
+    * 1a1.
+AddressBook indicates error.

+      Use case ends.

-2b.
-Group name not found.
+* 1b.
+Group does not exist.
-- 2b1.
-System throws error: "Group not found!"

-2c.
-Person name not found.
-- 2c1.
-System throws error: "Person not found!"
+    * 1b1.
+AddressBook indicates error.

+      Use case ends.

+* 1c.
+Student does not exist.
+    * 1c1.
+AddressBook indicates error.

+      Use case ends.

-3a.
-Person is not part of the specified group.
+* 1d.
+Student is not a member of the specified group.
-- 3a1.
-System throws error: "Person does not exist in group!"
+    * 1d1.
+AddressBook indicates error.

+      Use case ends.

-**Use case: UC08 - Show a student's attendance in a group**
+## Use case: UC08 - Show a student's attendance in a group

 **Preconditions:**
+- The student exists
-- Both the group and the person must exist.
+- The group exists
-- The person must be a member of the group.
+- The student is a member of the group

 **MSS:**
-1. User enters `show-attendance /person NAME /group GROUP_NAME`.
-2. System retrieves the person and group.
-3. System checks if the person is a member of the group.
+1. User requests attendance records for a specific student in a specific group
-4. System retrieves the person's attendance data.
+2. AddressBook displays the attendance records
-5. System displays a detailed breakdown of attendance across all weeks.

    Use case ends.

 **Extensions:**
-2a.
-Group not found.
+* 1a.
+Group does not exist.
-- 2a1.
-System throws error: "Group not found!"

-2b.
-Person not found.
-- 2b1.
-System throws error: "Person not found!"
+    * 1a1.
+AddressBook indicates error.

+      Use case ends.

+* 1b.
+Student does not exist.
+    * 1b1.
+AddressBook indicates error.

+      Use case ends.

-3a.
-Person not in the specified group.
+* 1c.
+Student is not a member of the specified group.
-- 3a1.
-System throws error: "Person does not exist in group!"
+    * 1c1.
+AddressBook indicates error.

+      Use case ends.

-**Use case: UC09 - Add a group**
+## Use case: UC09 - Add a group

 **Preconditions:**
-- The group name is unique and does not already exist in the address book.
+- The group name is unique

 **MSS:**
-1. User enters the `add-group` command with a group name parameter.
+1. User requests to create a new group with a specified name
-2. System checks if a group with the same name already exists.
-3. System creates the new group with an empty member list.
+2. AddressBook creates the group
-4. System adds the group to the address book and confirms success.
+3. AddressBook indicates success

    Use case ends.

 **Extensions:**
-2a.
+* 1a.
 A group with the same name already exists.
-- 2a1.
-System throws error: "This group already exists in the address book."
+    * 1a1.
+AddressBook indicates error.

+      Use case ends.

-**Use case: UC10 - Delete a group**
+## Use case: UC10 - Delete a group

-**Preconditions:**
-- The list of groups must be displayed (e.g., via `list` or `find-group` command).
-- The user knows the index of the group to delete.

 **MSS:**
-1. User enters `delete-group INDEX`.
+1. User requests to list groups
-2. System verifies that the index is valid.
+2. AddressBook displays groups
+3. User requests to delete a specific group
-3. System deletes the group from the address book.
+4. AddressBook deletes the group
-4. System displays confirmation of deletion.
+5. AddressBook indicates success

    Use case ends.

 **Extensions:**
-2a.
-Index is invalid (out of range or not an integer).
-- 2a1.
-System throws error: "The group index provided is invalid."
+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+AddressBook indicates error.

+      Use case resumes at step 2.

-**Use case: UC11 - Edit a group**
+## Use case: UC11 - Edit a group

-**Preconditions:**
-- The list of groups must be displayed.
-- The user knows the index of the group to edit.
-- The new name must not already exist as another group.

 **MSS:**
-1. User enters the `edit-group INDEX /name NEW_NAME` command.
-2. System verifies the index is valid.
-3. System checks that the new group name does not already exist.
+1. User requests to list groups
+2. AddressBook displays groups
+3. User requests to edit a specific group with a new name
-4. System updates the group's name while retaining its existing members.
+4. AddressBook updates the group name
-5. System confirms the update with a success message.
+5. AddressBook indicates success

    Use case ends.

 **Extensions:**
-2a.
-Invalid index provided.
-- 2a1.
-System throws error: "Invalid Group"
+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+AddressBook indicates error.

+      Use case resumes at step 2.

-3a.
-New group name already exists in the address book.
+* 3b.
+The new group name already exists.
-- 3a1.
-System throws error: "This group already exists in the address book."
+    * 3b1.
+AddressBook indicates error.

+      Use case resumes at step 3.

-**Use case: UC12 - Show group details**
+## Use case: UC12 - Show group details

-**Preconditions:**
-- The list of groups is already displayed using a `find-group` command.

 **MSS:**
-1. User enters `show-group-details INDEX`.
+1. User requests to list groups
-2. System retrieves the group from the current displayed list.
+2. AddressBook displays groups
+3. User requests details of a specific group
-3. System displays the group name and its member list in detail.
+4. AddressBook displays the group's name and member list

    Use case ends.

 **Extensions:**
-2a.
-Index is invalid (e.g., out of range).
-- 2a1.
-System throws error: "The group index provided is invalid."
+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+AddressBook indicates error.

+      Use case resumes at step 2.

-**Use case: UC13 - Find a group by name**
+## Use case: UC13 - Find a group by name

 **Preconditions:**
 - At least one group exists in the address book.

 **MSS:**
-1. User enters the `find-group` command with one or more keywords.
+1. User requests to find groups by keyword(s)
-2. System filters and lists groups whose names contain the keywords.
+2. AddressBook displays groups whose names contain the keyword(s)
-3. Groups are displayed with index numbers.

    Use case ends.

+**Extensions:**
+* 2a.
+No group matches the keyword(s).
+    * 2a1.
+AddressBook indicates no matches found.

+      Use case ends.

+* 1a.
+User provides invalid search parameters.
+    * 1a1.
+AddressBook indicates error.

+      Use case ends.

-**Use case: UC14 - List all groups**
+## Use case: UC14 - List all groups

-**Preconditions:**
-- None.

 **MSS:**
-1. User enters the `list-group` command.
+1. User requests to list all groups
-2. System retrieves all groups from the address book.
+2. AddressBook displays all groups
-3. System displays the list of groups.

    Use case ends.

+**Extensions:**
+* 2a.
+No groups exist.
+    * 2a1.
+AddressBook indicates no groups exist.

+      Use case ends.

-**Use case: UC15 - Add a person to a group**
+## Use case: UC15 - Add a person to a group

 **Preconditions:**
+- The person exists
-- Both the person and the group must exist.
+- The group exists
-- The person is not already a member of the group.
+- The person is not already a member of the group

 **MSS:**
-1. User enters `add-to-group /person NAME /group GROUP_NAME`.
-2. System locates the person and the group.
-3. System checks if the person is already in the group.
+1. User requests to add a person to a group
-4. System adds the person to the group.
+2. AddressBook adds the person to the group
-5. System displays a success message.
+3. AddressBook indicates success

    Use case ends.

 **Extensions:**
-2a.
-Person not found.
+* 1a.
+Person does not exist.
-- 2a1.
-System throws error: "This person does not exist."
+    * 1a1.
+AddressBook indicates error.

+      Use case ends.

-2b.
-Group not found.
+* 1b.
+Group does not exist.
-- 2b1.
-System throws error: "Group not found."
+    * 1b1.
+AddressBook indicates error.

+      Use case ends.

-3a.
-Person already in the group.
+* 1c.
+Person is already in the group.
-- 3a1.
-System throws error: "This person already exists in the group."
+    * 1c1.
+AddressBook indicates error.

+      Use case ends.

-**Use case: UC16 - Remove a person from a group**
+## Use case: UC16 - Remove a person from a group

 **Preconditions:**
-- Both the person and the group must already exist.
+- The person exists
+- The group exists
-- The person must be a member of the group.
+- The person is a member of the group

 **MSS:**
-1. User enters `delete-from-group /person NAME /group GROUP_NAME`.
-2. System locates the person and the group.
-3. System verifies that the person is a member of the group.
+1. User requests to remove a person from a group
-4. System removes the person from the group.
+2. AddressBook removes the person from the group
-5. System displays a success message.
+3. AddressBook indicates success

    Use case ends.

 **Extensions:**
-2a.
-Person name does not match any in the system.
+* 1a.
+Person does not exist.
-- 2a1.
-System throws error: "This person does not exist."
+    * 1a1.
+AddressBook indicates error.

+      Use case ends.

-2b.
-Group name not found.
+* 1b.
+Group does not exist.
-- 2b1.
-System throws error: "Group not found."
+    * 1b1.
+AddressBook indicates error.

+      Use case ends.

-3a.
-Person is not in the specified group.
+* 1c.
+Person is not a member of the group.
-- 3a1.
-System throws error: "This person does not exist in the group."

-**Extensions:**
-2a.
-No group matches the keyword.
-- 2a1.
-System displays an empty list and a message like "0 groups listed."

-2b.
-User enters `find-group` without any keywords.
-- 2b1.
-System shows an error: "Invalid command format..."
+    * 1c1.
+AddressBook indicates error.

+      Use case ends.

-**Use case: UC17 - View help information**
+## Use case: UC17 - View help information

-**Preconditions:**
-- None.

 **MSS:**
-1. User enters the `help` command.
+1. User requests help information
-2. System opens a help window with usage instructions or documentation link.
+2. AddressBook displays help information

    Use case ends.